bfairkun/dotfiles/README.md

 ln -s bash/.bashrc ~/.bashrc
 ```

 To do this for many dotfiles easily, you can use [GNU stow](https://www.gnu.org/software/stow/).
 But I have found recent versions of GNU Stow to be a pain to install where I don't have root privelages because recent versions require recent PERL version which itself was difficult to install without root privelages.
 An easier to install alternative for systems without root privelages and without up-to-date PERL versions (RCC Midway) is [Xstow](http://xstow.sourceforge.net) or an older version of GNU stow (version 1.3.2).
-Once install, use like the following example:
+Once installed, use like the following example:

 ```bash
 cd ~/dotfiles